liangzheng816/OfficeDocs-SharePoint/migration/understanding-permissions-when-migrating.md

 The location of your on-premises data, and whether your Active Directory accounts to Microsoft Entra ID are synchronized or not, can affect the permission settings on your files after they're migrated to SharePoint in Microsoft 365.

 **Syncing your environment**: In order to maintain existing on-premises file permissions, there must be a corresponding user in SharePoint.
-The easiest way to accomplish this is to synchronize your Active Directory accounts to Microsoft Entra ID.
+The easiest way to accomplish this permission maintenance is to synchronize your Active Directory accounts to Microsoft Entra ID.

 |User mapping type |File share details |SharePoint on-premises file |
 |------------------|-------------------|----------------------------|